On Recording Albums Prematurely

 Hetfield's vocals, for one, would have been enough to turn a lot of people away.
 It took a couple years of playing and getting

-a great impact by offering up an excellent record that had been worked on for a long time.
-The do-it-yourself ethic of making
+and made a great impact by offering up an excellent record that had been worked on for a long time.
+The do-it-yourself ethic

-and releasing your own music is fine and prevents bands from having to be slaves of the music industry, yet those years toiling
+of making and releasing your own music is fine and prevents bands from having to be slaves of the music industry, yet those

-away in obscurity while trying to secure a recording contract often worked to the benefit of many bands.
-Things have gotten
+years toiling away in obscurity while trying to secure a recording contract often worked to the benefit of many bands.
+Things

-too easy and too few see the logic of actually learning how to play, developing an identity and writing high-quality songs
+have gotten too easy and too few see the logic of actually learning how to play, developing an identity and writing high-quality

-before presenting your work to the public.
-Just because you can form a band and release an album one week later does not mean
+songs before presenting your work to the public.
+Just because you can form a band and release an album one week later does

-that it is a good idea.
-There is no reason to rush things, making your band look like amateurs and flooding the scene with
+not mean that it is a good idea.
+There is no reason to rush things, making your band look like amateurs and flooding the scene

 with awful music, at the same time.